newrelic/ansible-install/README.md

 Through this ansible role, we have included Linux and Windows support for New Relic's `infrastructure` and `logs` integrations.

-Please, check out the sections below for details on installation, how to get started, role's variables, dependencies and some ansible `playbook` examples showcasing this role's usage.
+Please, check out the sections below for details on installation, how to get started, role's variables, compatibility, dependencies and some ansible `playbook` examples showcasing this role's usage.

 If you need help with Ansible for Windows OS, take a look at [Setting up a Windows Host](https://docs.ansible.com/ansible/latest/os_guide/windows_setup.html), from the [Ansible Documentation](https://docs.ansible.com/ansible/latest/) site.